cwmoreiras/cwmoreiras.github.io/_posts/2021-3-20-cora-z7-petalinux.md

 ERROR: Failed to silentconfig project component
 ERROR: Failed to build project
 ```
 Yikes!
 I'm not going to install an old version of Vivado just for this.
-That is a large piece of software, and I hate starting a new project with an outdated toolchain.
+That is a large piece of software, and I don't like starting a new project with an outdated toolchain.
 Thankfully, Digilent provides a board support package (BSP) that seems good to go.
 I'll figure out how to build Petalinux from source when I have to.

 After I successfully put the boot files on the SD card and connected to the Cora Z7 through the serial port, I realized that I didn't have enough space on my SD card for a proper filesystem.
 I wanted my files to persist across reboots, so I went back a couple steps, reformatted the card, and put the boot files back on there.
-Very annoying.

 Anyways, I used minicom to connect to the device, and it worked pretty easily to setup minicom with the command `minicom -s` using 8N1 @ 115200 baud and no flow control, as suggested in Digilent's README.
 The board was at `/dev/ttyUSB1`.
 Proof:
 ```